When property has to be valued in a deceased estate, it is normally done by an appraiser.

 How do I, as Appraiser, apply for extension of appointment after reaching the age of 70 years?

-Where an appraiser attains the age of 70 years, he/she may apply in writing to the Court Manager for an extension of his/her appointment.
+Where an appraiser attains the age of 70 years, he/she may apply in writing to the Office of the Chief Master for an extension of his/her appointment.
+The following information in respect of the applicant, must be provided, in the form of an affidavit, to the Office of the Chief Master:

 The number of estate valuations performed by the applicant the previous year.